Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Stop wasting time looking at someone else's reality while doing nothing about yours."
+> "Positive thinking can be contagious.
+Being surrounded by winners helps you develop into a winner."
-> — **Steve Harvey**
+> — **Arnold Schwarzenegger**

 ---